 Unlike traditional routes, the Innovation Stream recognizes the unique nature of startups — where flexibility, vision, and potential matter more than big payrolls or long corporate histories.

-The Start up Visa (SUV) remains Canada’s cornerstone pathway for entrepreneurial immigration.
+The Start-Up Visa (SUV) remains Canada’s cornerstone pathway for entrepreneurial immigration.
 However, the Innovation Stream works alongside it — offering shorter timelines for founders who want to test or scale their business before applying for PR.

 Think of it as the “express lane” for founders.
 Once in Canada, they can transition into the SUV or other permanent residence streams once their venture gains traction.